hermangroup/docs/wallets/dashcore/send-receive.rst

 **Copy** button, or create a new address by clicking the **New** button.
 You can also edit an existing address by right clicking and selecting **Edit** address from the context menu.
-Give this address to the person who will send you Dash.
+Give this address to the person who will send you Historia.
 Your wallet does not need to be open to receive funds, but if it is, you can watch the transaction arrive in real time.
 This is because your wallet constantly watches for new blocks on the blockchain when it is open, and will recognize a new transaction